MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/migrating-from-parse-to-playfab.md

   - **Segmentation** - Stats can be used to define player segmentation rules.
   - **Match-making** - Stats can be used as part of the match-making logic (e.g., find a match based on player’s level or weapon rating).

-One limitation of the **+** approach is that it is not possible to write your own SQL queries directly against data stored in PlayFab.
+One limitation of the **+** approach, is that it is not possible to write your own SQL queries directly against data stored in PlayFab.

 But with PlayFab you *can* segment players into different groups, based on player stats and other properties.
 You can *then* trigger actions automatically, as players enter and exit these segments, and soon you will be able to execute batch actions across an entire segment (e.g., give a gift, or send a message).